WailP7/Atrofiled-by-p7/OVERHERE.md

 Capture light frames of the target object.
 Capture calibration frames dark flat bias.
 Stack the frames in Siril.
-Perform final adjustments in Lr mobile or pc
+Perform final adjustments in Lr mobile or pc or any Editor "support RAW files"